PatristicTextArchive/Schema/documentation/en.md

 @import "examples/nomSac_transcr.xml" {class="line-numbers"}

-#### Abbreviations
+#### Other abbreviations

-If the circumstance of the abbreviation is to be noted, but not the abbreviated form itself, the element `<expan>` can be used.
+Other abbreviations are encoded similar to the nomina sacra.
+For this purpose, within a `<choice>` element, the abbreviation is included in the element `<abbr>` with the attribute `@type` of the value `suspension` and the expanded form is noted in the `<expan>` element.

-> The BBAW deliberately refrains from noting the abbreviated form for reasons of practicability and the time required otherwise; if abbreviations are to be included comprehensively, proceed analogously to the nomina sacra.
+> The BBAW deliberately refrains from noting other abbreviations for the most part for reasons of practicability and the time required otherwise.

 @import "examples/expan_transcr.xml" {class="line-numbers"}